MobileNetV4 -- Universal Models for the Mobile Ecosystem: Design of MNv4 Models

 \textit{The Power of Simplicity}: Conventional components – depthwise and pointwise convolutions, ReLU~\cite{nair2010rectified}, BatchNorm, and simple attention (e.g., MHSA) – demonstrate superior efficiency and hardware compatibility.

-Based on these findings, we established a set of design principles: \begin{itemize} \item \textbf{Standard Components}: We prioritize widely supported elements for seamless deployment and hardware efficiency. \item \textbf{Flexible UIB Blocks}: Our novel searchable UIB building block allows for adaptable spatial and channel mixing, receptive field adjustments, and maximized computational utilization, facilitating a balanced compromise between efficiency and accuracy through Network Architecture Search (NAS). \item \textbf{Employ Straightforward Attention}: Our Mobile MQA mechanism prioritizes simplicity for optimal performance. \end{itemize}
+Based on these findings, we established a set of design principles: \begin{itemize} \item \textbf{Standard Components}: We prioritize widely supported elements for seamless deployment and hardware efficiency. \item \textbf{Flexible UIB Blocks}: Our searchable UIB block lets NAS tune spatial and channel mixing, adjust receptive fields, and improve hardware utilization. \item \textbf{Employ Straightforward Attention}: Our Mobile MQA mechanism prioritizes simplicity for optimal performance. \end{itemize}

 These principles allow MobileNetV4 to be mostly Pareto-optimal on all hardware evaluated.
 In the following, we detail our refined NAS recipe for UIB model search, outline specific search configurations for various MNv4-Conv model sizes, and explain the construction of hybrid models.